stubbedev/wayle/docs/guide/getting-started-nixos.md

           blue = "#8be9fd";
           # ...
         };
-        # wallust will be automatically installed if this is set
+        # wallust is installed automatically when this is set and
+        # autoInstallDependencies = true (likewise matugen / pywal)
         theme-provider = "wallust";
       };
-      # the following wallpaper option can be omitted if you're not using
+      # the following wallpaper options can be omitted if you're not using
-      # wayle's wallpaper engine
+      # wayle's built-in wallpaper engine.
+Setting cycling-directory enables
+      # cycling through that folder.
       wallpaper = {
-        # this will automatically install aww
-        engine-enabled = true;

         cycling-directory = "/home/horsey/Pictures/Backgrounds/1/";
         cycling-mode = "shuffle";
       };